 |Interdependency||Gross Income is not dependent on Net Income.||Net Income is dependent on Gross Income.|

-Now, if we talk about the gross income of a company, it is the total of all receipts earned by the company excluding various costs charged for producing and bringing goods into the present location and condition.
+Here, direct expenses include all those costs charged for producing and bringing goods into the present location and condition.
 It is the income without any adjustments and appropriations.

+It is the monetary gain that the firm gets over a period of time, from operating activity, measured after deducting all expenses and expired costs incurred during the period.
+This income is attributable to the business owners, i.e. shareholders.
 It is the amount left after all adjustments (i.e. Provisions).
-In this, the non-operational income is also included in rental income, profit from the sale of assets.
+In this, the non-operational income is also included in it, such as rental income, profit from the sale of assets.

 Key Differences Between Gross Income and Net Income

-The paramount differences between gross income and net income are discussed as follows:
+The difference between gross income and net income are explained in the points below: